 Instead of dreading holiday festivities, come with a positive mindset that things are going to work out.
 Speak positive affirmations to yourself like, “I am capable of doing this,” “I have control of this situation,” or “This moment will pass.”
 Share your concerns with your partner or a family member you are close to.
 Ultimately, remember that this is only a few weeks in the year and it will pass.

-If you need help and/or support in your couple relationship as you approach this holiday season, you can contact Colleen on 0434 337 245 for a free 10 minute consultation or book online now by going to the button marked ONLINE BOOKING.
+If you need help and/or support in your couple relationship as you approach this holiday season, here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online now.